Henry Cavill Is The Opposite Of A Hollywood Chris — But He Has Potential

-Contrary to what you may have been led to believe, Henry Cavill's mustache isn't an essential component of Mission Impossible: Fallout, which hits theaters today.
+Contrary to what you may have been led to believe, Henry Cavill's moustache isn't an essential component of Mission Impossible: Fallout, which hit UK cinemas 25th July.
 It's not even a little bit important.

 Advertisement